GabiMoldovan/Accesa-Coding-Challenge/README.md

 # 14.02.2025

 1. I created an API documentation where you can search how to call almost every endpoint that the application exposes

+2. I created the presentation video

+3. I added docstrings in the services